coderg5404/auto-annotated-portfolio/content/pages/index.md

       believe in practical learning, which drives me to relate my skills to real-time situations, enabling me to gain hands-on experience.
-My most recent projects were related to UNT Search Engine where I worked on building serach engine and designing it.
+My most recent projects were related to UNT Search Engine where I worked on building search algorithm for the website and designing it.
     images:
       - type: ImageBlock
         url: /images/java.png